Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Genital or leg swelling.
 This is a side effect of lymph node removal.
 The fewer lymph nodes removed, the less likely you will have this side effect.

-Talk with a doctor or nurse about ways to cope with these side effects.
+Talk with your healthcare provider about ways to cope with these side effects.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR